‘Days Of Our Lives’ Spoilers: Chad Is Brainwashed, Jennifer & Gina Confrontation Explodes

 According to a recent report by Soap Hub, viewers can expect to see some major drama unfold in the DiMera family.
 Chad DiMera (Billy Flynn) will be drugged and brainwashed by his own father Stefano DiMera aka Steve Johnson (Stephen Nichols).

-Stefano will want Chad to do his bidding, and he knows in order for his son to fully obey his orders without protest he’ll have to resort to extreme measures.
+Stefano will want Chad to do his bidding, and he knows in order for his son to fully obey his orders without protest, he’ll have to resort to extreme measures.

-Chad will fall under Stefano’s spell, and he’ll reportedly by asked to do some very shocking things, such as commit murder.
+Chad will fall under Stefano’s spell, and he’ll reportedly be asked to do some very shocking things, such as commit murder.
 Stefano will order Chad to kill two people who have recently wronged their family, Gabi Hernandez (Camila Banus) and Kate Roberts (Lauren Koslow).

 Gabi had taken control of DiMera Enterprises and the DiMera mansion following the death of her husband, Stefan DiMera (Brandon Barash).
-Meanwhile, Kate shockingly betrayed Stefano and told the police about his body switch, as well as Hope Brady’s (Kristian Alfonso) transformation into Princess Gina.
+Meanwhile, Kate shockingly betrayed Stefano and told the police about his body switch as well as Hope Brady’s (Kristian Alfonso) transformation into Princess Gina.

-Now Stefano wants revenge on the two women, and since he can’t walk around Salem freely in Steve’s body anymore he’ll have to make Chad do it for him.
+Now Stefano wants revenge on the two women, and since he can’t walk around Salem freely in Steve’s body anymore, he’ll have to make Chad do it for him.

 Meanwhile, Roman Brady (Josh Taylor) will come face to face with Kate for the first time since the Stefano and Gina news was made public.
-He’ll blast his former wife for aiding and abetting the devious pair, and putting many lives at stake, including Hattie Adams and Marlena Evans (Deidre Hall).
+He’ll blast his former wife for aiding and abetting the devious pair as well as putting many lives at stake, including Hattie Adams and Marlena Evans (Deidre Hall).

 There’s a good chance that Roman will tell Kate she’s fired from her job at the Brady Pub, and that he’s replaced her with Hattie, who is eager to please Roman due to her romantic feelings for him.